THE BLACK COMMUNITY'S

 ...and especially here at NABEA

-The National Association for Black Engagement with Asia was created because the Americans engaging with Asia should be as diverse as the US population itself.
+The National Association for Black Engagement with Asia was created because U.S. engagement with Asia should be as diverse as the U.S. population itself.
 We are the first and only organization serving African-Americans interested in Asia.
 From helping African-Americans pursue Asia-related careers to creating a community built on shared experiences, NABEA serves you.

 Encouraging diversity in public and private sector engagement with Asia